gastonlucero/scalaAwsLambda/README.md

 ![third](https://github.com/gastonlucero/scalaAwsLambda/blob/master/images/third.png)

-*Select the runtime, Java 8 in this case*
+*Select the runtime, Java 8 in this case, and upload the jar, or the link to s3*

 ![fourth](https://github.com/gastonlucero/scalaAwsLambda/blob/master/images/fourth.png)